theochem/cardboardlint/README.rst

     # run only dynamic linters, which require in-place build
     cardboardlinter -f dynamic

+    # run fixers, which automaticaly solve trivial problems
+    cardboardlinter -F
+    # run fixers, which automaticaly solve trivial problems, only on those
+    # lines that have changed w.r.t. the master branch.
+    cardboardlinter -F -r master

 - Usage in CI:

   - Travis-CI (in ``.travis.yml``).
 This will only report messages for lines that have